prajithajpradeep/hcp-crm/README.md

 Creates a follow-up task (defaults to one week out if no date is given) and saves it to the database.

 **5. summarize_interaction**
-Uses the LLM to write a short, professional summary of the interaction currently in the form. |
+Uses the LLM to write a short, professional summary of the interaction currently in the form.

 ### How the agent works

 `openai/gpt-oss-20b` is a small, fast model, and to keep the design simple and robust we don't rely on a model's built-in "function calling."
-Instead, the LangGraph **router node** asks the LLM to answer in plain JSON — _which tool to use and what values to extract_ — and then routes to the matching tool node.
+Instead, the LangGraph **router node** asks the LLM to answer in plain JSON - which tool to use and what values to extract - and then routes to the matching tool node.
 The LLM still makes every decision and does every extraction, so this fully satisfies the "must use LangGraph + an LLM to drive the tools" requirement, while being easier to debug.